Biographies

 Early Childhood

 Richard’s sister Lindi was born in 1953.
-By this time, Richard’s father had finally qualified as a barista while Eve assisted with the income from her self-made embroidered cushions and trinkets she sold at Harrods.
+By this time, Richard’s father had finally qualified as a barista while Eve assisted with the income from the self-made embroidered cushions and trinkets she sold at Harrods.

 I've been very lucky.
 I come from a very close family. – Richard Branson Click To Tweet